Nan-Do/sokobench/README.md

 3. The probabilities for the four cardinal directions (Up, Down, Left, Right) are extracted and normalized to create a probability distribution.
 4. The search algorithm uses these probabilities to prioritize node expansion.

-The **Alpha** parameter allows researchers to tune the weight of the model's prediction.
-A higher value puts more trust in the LLM's spatial intuition, while a lower value relies more on the cost-to-reach ($g(n)$) of the traditional search.
+The **Alpha** parameter allows to tune the weight of the model's prediction.
+A higher value puts more trust in the LLM's spatial intuition, while a lower value relies more on the cost-to-reach of the traditional search.

 ---